The Flask Mega-Tutorial Part XIX: Deployment on Docker Containers

 Starting a Container

 With an image already created, you can now run the container version of the application.
-This is done with the docker run command, which usually takes a large number of arguments.
+This is done with the docker run command, which takes a long list of arguments.
 I'm going to start by showing you a basic example:

 $ docker run --name microblog -d -p 8000:5000 --rm microblog:latest